thomas-haslwanter/statsintro/rst/statsRelation.rst

 Assumptions
 ~~~~~~~~~~~

-To use the technique of linear regression, five assumptions should be
+To use the technique of linear regression, the following assumptions should be
 fulfilled:

-1. The errors in the data values (i.e. the deviations from average) are
-   independent from one another.

-2. The model must be appropriate.
-(A linear regression does not properly
-   describe a quadratic curve.)

-3. The *independent variables* (i.e. :math:`x`) are exactly known.
+1. The \emph{independent variables} (i.e. $x$) are exactly known.

-4. The variance of the *dependent variable* (i.e. :math:`y`) is the same
-   for all values of :math:`x`.

-5. The distribution of :math:`y` is approximately normal for all values
+2. Validity.
+Most importantly, the data you are analyzing should map to the research question you are trying to answer.
+This sounds obvious but is often overlooked or ignored because it can be inconvenient.
+For example, a linear regression does not properly describe a quadratic curve.
+3. Additivity and linearity.
+The most important mathematical assumption of the regression model is that its deterministic component is a linear function of the separate predictors.
+4. Independence of errors.
+5. Equal variance of errors.
-   of :math:`x`.
+6. Normality of errors.

 |ipynb| `80_multivariate.ipynb <http://nbviewer.ipython.org/url/raw.github.com/thomas-haslwanter/statsintro/master/ipynb/80_multivariate.ipynb>`_